-To understand why vehicles are designed this way, you should first understand what happens to the front wheels (specifically, when using a front wheel drive vehicle) as it accelerates.
+To understand why cars are designed this way, consider what happens to the front wheels of an FWD vehicle as it accelerates.

-Each wheel generates a certain amount of force, which tries to pull the car in its direction.
-This situation often seems stable, as these generated forces are balanced on either side of the car.
-Yet, when the vehicle drives over a bump, one of the wheels gets more grip, leading to instability.
-The car starts swerving and requires corrections to stay on course.
+Each wheel generates a certain amount of force, which in turn tries to pull the car in its direction.
+This state often seems stable, as these forces are balanced on either side of the car.
+Yet, when the vehicle drives over a bump, one of the wheels suddenly gets more grip, causing instability.
+Consequently, it starts to swerve and requires corrections to stay on course.

-To avoid having to constantly correct the direction, both wheels are slightly turned inwards.
-The wheels generate opposing forces but the whole system is stable.
-Additionally, all the elements of the car suspension system and tyres are pre-loaded as a result, which has a positive impact on handling.
-However, is it not a flawless system, as it causes slight understeering when taking corners and curves.
+To counter having to correct the direction all the time, both wheels are slightly turned inwards.
+The wheels generate opposing forces, making the whole process stable.
+Additionally, all the elements of the car suspension system and tyres are pre-loaded as a result, which positively impacts handling.
+It is not a flawless system, however, as slight understeer can be felt when tackling corners and curves.